 The other less likely scenario is perhaps to test the waters with a smaller-scale project or even take it to a different agency, which is not quite common.

 Regardless of what you decide to do next, we believe that time spent in a discovery workshop is time well spent.
-The document defining your digital project is valuable itself for your organisation, especially if it is on an ongoing digital transformation journey.
+Defining your digital project is valuable for your organisation, especially if it is on an ongoing digital transformation journey.

 In our experience, well-led discovery workshops will also highlight inclusion, participation, and multiple perspectives as essential to planning digital projects for organisations.
 We’ve seen time and again that they will help align stakeholders from different divisions or teams.
 They will also set the stage for a collaborative way of working and help develop a sense of ownership over the project.
 Being a part of it from the very start, you are more likely to stay involved and contribute in later stages, too.